pjinsun37/travel-optimizer/README.md

 # travel-optimizer

-- data
+- data:
-This folder contains the necessary datasets required for the travel optimization model.
+  - this folder contains the necessary datasets required for the travel optimization model.

-# Dataset.xlsx
-This file contains data about places (activities) used in the travel optimization model.
+- Dataset.xlsx: this file contains data about places (activities) used in the travel optimization model.
 It includes key details about each place, such as activity type, start/end times, durations, costs, and ratings.

 # distance_in_min.xlsx
 This file contains the travel times (in minutes) between all pairs of places in the dataset.
 It represents the time required to travel from one location to another.